Paul Davis (footballer, born 1961): 1988–90: Glenn Cockerill incident, injuries and League champions

 On 17 September 1988, three days after being an unused substitute for England at Wembley against Denmark, Davis punched Southampton player Glenn Cockerill in the jaw, during a 2–2 draw at Highbury.
 It seemed inevitable that Davis would be sent off for such an indiscretion.
 However, none of the matchday officials saw the incident.
 Cockerill's jaw was broken and following the FA's analysis of TV footage Davis was given a then unprecedented nine-match ban and £3,000 fine.
-In fact in his previous nine seasons he had only been booked a miserly 14 times.
+In fact in his previous nine seasons he had only been booked 14 times.
 Davis was subsequently removed from the England squad and lost the opportunity to represent his country.
 Davis played enough games to guarantee he would receive a championship medal, 12 league games and scoring once in the 1988–89 title winning season.
 In January 1989 he went with Arsenal to play two matches in Bermuda and suffered a bad thigh injury that plagued him so he missed the climax of the season at Anfield.
 In August 1989 he needed a hernia operation to cure a persistent groin problem.

 Davis remained largely on the outside looking in throughout 1989–90, not appearing at all until Boxing Day, against Southampton as a substitute.
 Davis had started in just 5 matches in his new year comeback, even as a Nigel Winterburn replacement as a left back against Stoke City in the third round FA Cup tie, before a hamstring injury forced him out of contention for six weeks.
 A combination of the drive of Michael Thomas and the consistency of Kevin Richardson left him frustrated on the sidelines.
 Within this, Davis' relationship with Graham became strained.
 Yet, when the injuries began to mount up, toward the end of an unsuccessful defence of their title, Graham once again turned to Davis and it was within these last five games of the campaign that the subtleties he could offer attained a renewed value to the Gunners.